-B.C. to allow ride hailing services to operate in 2019 - Trail Daily Times
+B.C. to allow Uber-style ride hailing services to operate in late 2019 - Trail Daily Times

 — Tom Fletcher (@tomfletcherbc) November 19, 2018

 All ride-hailing drivers will have to obtain a class-four licence to drive for hire.
 This includes a criminal record check.
+A fee will be added to each ride to finance options for disabled customers.

 Consultant said Class 5 licence enough for #ridehailing, @clairetrevena is asked why Class 4 required #bcpoli pic.twitter.com/89wmJqUYD8